AUSAXS/AUSAXS/README.md

  * [ ] EMFitter: We have a lot of measurements that fit their pdb structures really well.
 Try to generate maps from the pdb structures and see if they also fit their maps well.
  * [ ] EMFitter: Fit 12752, 12753 trypsin-activated
  * [ ] EMFitter: Handle absolute scale properly.
- * [ ] ScanFit: Modify to find local minimum after scan is complete.
-TEST THIS
  * [ ] Use nothrow
  * [ ] gentag alt for de andre filer
  * [ ] flow diagram med hvad vi rent faktisk laver